Church House, Westminster: Church House (present)

 The current building, designed by Sir Herbert Baker, is a 1930s replacement of the original building.
 Its construction was authorised by an act of Parliament, the Church House (Westminster) Act 1934 (24 & 25 Geo.
 5. c. xxiv).
 Though delayed at first by the depression of the early 1930s, the foundation stone was laid by Queen Mary on 26 June 1937, and the building was officially opened by King George VI on 10 June 1940.
 The Assembly Hall had a three-manual pipe-organ built by The John Compton Organ Company of London.

 After the building's Assembly Hall was directly hit during the Blitz and yet suffered little damage, apart from irreparably damaging the pipe-organ, the building was requisitioned for use as a chamber for the House of Lords.

-The first meeting of the United Nations General Assembly was held in Westminster Central Hall, on 10 January 1946.
-The Security Council met for the first time a week later, 17 January 1946, in Church House.
+The first meeting of the United Nations General Assembly was held in Methodist Central Hall, Westminster, on 10 January 1946.
+The United Nations Security Council met for the first time a week later, 17 January 1946, in Church House.

-In 1947 it was the venue for the Fifth British Empire Forestry Conference.
+In 1947 it was the venue for the fifth British Empire Forestry Conference.

 Today, the building is the headquarters of the Archbishops' Council, the Church Commissioners and all its boards and councils (since 2007), as well as of the Church of England Pensions Board and the National Society.
 It is the meeting-place of the General Synod of the Church of England each February (alternating with York in July) and for special and inaugural sessions, usually in November.
 Areas of the building are available on a private hire basis for conferences and events.

 The Church House is also the meeting-place of the Annual Bond Solon Expert Witness Conference each November, which is the largest gathering of expert witnesses in the UK.

 The building was made a Grade II listed building in 1988, and is currently used as a conference centre when the general synod is not in session.

-In December 2020, the Church House hosted 2 boxing events organised by boxing promoter Frank Warren and headlined by Daniel Dubois v Joe Joyce and Anthony Yarde v Lyndon Arthur on the following weekend.
+In December 2020, the Church House hosted two boxing events organised by boxing promoter Frank Warren and headlined by Daniel Dubois v Joe Joyce and Anthony Yarde v Lyndon Arthur on the following weekend.
 There were no spectators due to the Coronavirus pandemic.